- Aeronautical Services

 1yr temp data: The minimum temperature is to obtain the mean low temperature of the coldest month of that year at the aerodrome elevation.
 The maximum temperature is to obtain the mean high temperature of the hottest month of that year at the aerodrome elevation

-The spreadsheet contains magnetic variation data for 2017.
+The spreadsheets below contain magnetic variation data for 2021.